 If I have pups in a new situation that are doing frenzied barking, I know I have asked too much too soon.
 I go out (yes, in the middle of the night) and put them in a smaller area.
 This lessens their perceived responsibility.
 I may need an even smaller area or smaller…. whatever the pups need.
 That may even be a stall for the night.
 The pups may have been fine in the larger area all day, and come nightfall, they aren’t.
 That is because the predator pressure has changed.

 If I do go out I don’t “save the day” and rescue the pups, and it’s their perception that counts so read the body language of your dogs.
 You don’t want them to feel they are safe because you are there because you won’t always be there.
 You do want them to know that you trust them – that they’ve got this – even if it’s not quite true yet.
 Sometimes I bluff!

-Body language is the primary way dogs communicate so remember to be cognizant of your own as you go to the pups.
-If you storm out there in frustration, or coo and comfort, you are giving huge information to the pups.
+Body language is the primary way dogs communicate, so remember to be cognizant of your own as you go to the pups.
+If you storm out there in frustration, or coo and comfort, you are giving a huge amount of information to the pups.
 Make sure what they are learning is what you meant to say.

 When I do out to support pups in the night I stand tall, am relaxed, and my body movements are slow and sure.
 I may not even speak to the dogs other than a quick “hi there, what’s up.”
 I’ll often put a hand on a shoulder and look the pup in the eye, and then I go off to investigate; this is an invitation for the pups to come along.

 If, in this short walk, the pups relax and head out in front of me, this may be all I needed to do.
 If the pups stay worried, or worry again as I turn to leave, I know that I need to change their environment for the night.
 In the light of day, I’ll offer them this larger area again and see if they are ready for it.

 Modifications like this usually aren't necessary for more than a day or two as the pups settle in and gain confidence, but they do really matter.